theopmw/recipe-box/README.md

 - The **Delete Recipe Page** features the name of the recipe to be deleted, followed by a message to warn the user that this action cannot be undone.
 This is followed by 2 buttons:
     - A **"Cancel"** button to cancel the delete process and redirect the user back to the Recipes Page
     - A **"Delete Recipe"** button, to confirm and delete the recipe.
-This redirects the user to their Profile Page and flashes a message to conirm the recipe has been deleted.
+This redirects the user to their Profile Page and flashes a message to confirm the recipe has been deleted.

 ### Search Page (available to all users, no need to register account)

-- The **Seach Page** acts in a similar way to the all recipes page, but only displays recipes that match the search query.
+- The **Search Page** acts in a similar way to the all recipes page, but only displays recipes that match the search query.
 - It also utilises Materialize cards to display the recipes and paginates the results if there are more than 6 results for the specific search query.

 ### **Responsive Design Features**